SharePoint Find Large Files – Manual & PowerShell Methods

 One of the simplest ways to locate large files in SharePoint Online is by using the Storage Metrics feature.
 This is a built-in method available to site admins that allows you to see the storage consumption of your site collection.
 However, it also helps you by providing details of individual files and folders.

-Here are the steps for Finding Large Files:
+Here are the steps in SharePoint Find Large Files:

 This method is good for quickly identifying the largest files within a specific site.
 However, it is unable to provide a tenant-wide view or allow you to automate the search process for multiple sites.